THE MODEL WALL FOR TODAY’S CHURCH

 The foundation of the apostles comprises the body of teachings, the revelations, the principles and doctrines of Christ which were passed down in the Church by the apostles of Christ.
 This is what our brother Jude called “the faith which was once for all delivered to the saints.”
 (Jude 1:3 NKJV).

-Nothing else offers a solid, firm, secure and enduring foundation for any believer or leader than the foundation of the apostles with Jesus Christ Himself being the Chief Cornerstone (Eph.
-2:20-22).
+Nothing else offers a solid, firm, secure and enduring foundation for any believer or leader than the foundation of the apostles with Jesus Christ Himself being the Chief Cornerstone.

 Our walls (spiritual leaders) are cringing, collapsing and crumbling before the enemy today because many of them are not built on a sure, firm and solid foundation of the apostles with Jesus Christ being the Chief Cornerstone.

 God is calling all those in the leadership position in our churches today to prayerfully and carefully examine their spiritual foundation – its depth and nature.
-This starts with examining your life to be sure that you are genuinely born again through faith alone in the person of Jesus Christ and His finished work on the cross.
+This starts with examining your life to be sure that you are genuinely born again through faith alone in the person of Jesus Christ and His finished work.

-Do you have a witness of the Spirit in your spirit that you are a child of God?
+Do you have a witness of the Spirit in your heart that you are a child of God?

 Now is the time to locate, identify and fix every hidden fault, crack or weakness in your foundation so that you can be strong and fit to defend and repel off ravenous wolves from God’s flock.

-The third striking feature to consider and emulate from the model wall of the New Jerusalem built by God is its impressive height and thickness – 200 feet high and thick (Rev. 21:16-17).
+The third striking feature to consider and emulate from the model wall of the New Jerusalem built by God is its impressive height and thickness – 200 feet high and thick.

 Imagine a wall of such height and thickness!